 Be sure to follow the IRS’s guidelines for what qualifies as a business expense, and keep all receipts related to your deductions as proof in case you are audited.

-Step 4: Determine your quarterly SE (self-employment) tax payments
+Step 3: Determine your SE (self-employment) tax payments.

-Step 5: Pay your quarterly estimated income and SE taxes on time
+Step 4: Pay your quarterly estimated and SE taxes on time.

-Now that you have calculated your estimated income taxes and SE (self-employment) taxes for the year using steps three and four, it is time to make quarterly tax payments on these two amounts.
-Estimated taxes are generally due four times a year on April 15, June 15, September 15, and January 15, give or take a day or two.
+Now that you have calculated your estimated income and SE (self-employment) taxes for the year using steps 2 & 3, it is time to make quarterly tax payments on these two amounts.
+Estimated taxes are generally due four times a year on April 15, June 15, September 15 and January 15, give or take a day or two.

-Most self-employed people use Form 1040-ES to make their quarterly estimated payments.
+Most self-employed people use the 1040-ES, Estimated Tax for Individuals form to make their quarterly estimated payments.
 You can make quarterly estimated payments to the IRS online, by phone, or by mail using the vouchers found on Form 1040-ES.
 Remember to pay quarterly state and local taxes at the same time as quarterly federal taxes.

-At the end of the year, self-employed individuals who have made a net income of over $400 must file their annual tax return using Form 1040.
+At the end of the year, self-employed individuals who have made a net income of over $400 must file their annual tax return using Form 1040, U.S. Individual Income Tax Return.
 Use the 1099-MISC forms you received from your clients to help you fill out the 1040 form.
 Remember that even if you did not receive 1099 forms, you are still responsible for keeping track of all the payments you received throughout the year and paying taxes on them.

 In addition to the 1040 form, self-employed people must fill out and attach a Schedule C (or Schedule C-EZ depending on your expenses) to claim their deductibles and report how much income they made or lost that year.
-Along with Form 1040 and Schedule C or Schedule C-EZ, self-employed individuals must attach the Schedule SE form they used to determine their self-employment taxes in step four.
+Along with the Form 1040 and Schedule C or Schedule C-EZ, self-employed individuals must attach the Schedule SE form they used to determine their self-employment taxes in Step 3.

 Tips for making it easier to pay self-employment taxes: